robdavid/genutil-go/README.md

 ## Maps

-The `maps` package contains a number of utility functions that work over maps, including getting a slice of the Keys or Values of a map
+The `maps` package contains a number of utility functions that work over maps, including getting a slice of the Keys or Values of a map.